Disposable razors are the default choice of most men. Unfortunately, the wrong decision may end up causing a lot of irritation and razor burn.

 Unlike electric razors, disposable razors are easy to use since you don’t have to worry about different settings and buttons you know nothing about.

-They’re simple and cheap, not to mention you can just throw it away when the blade gets dull and grab another.
+They’re cheap and straightforward to use, not to mention you can just throw it away when the blade gets dull and grab another.

 And that’s where the disadvantages start.
-When you compare the price of disposable refills to the price of razor blades, you’ll see a stark difference.
+When you compare the price of disposable refills to the cost of razor blades, you’ll see a stark difference.

 Another issue is quality to be more specific blade quality.